Mount Olive High School (New Jersey): FIRST Robotics

 The Mount Olive Varsity FIRST Robotics Competition Team is MORT Team 11.
 MORT was founded in the fall of 1996, and started competing in the 1997 season.
 The Junior Varsity team, which competes at the same level as Team 11, is MORT BETA Team 193.
 This team, which first competed in 2013, consists of only freshmen.
 Classes have been offered in the district since the year 2000.

 In 2005 Team 11 won the Chairman's Award at the NJ Regional Competition.
 This award is the highest honor achievable at a regional competition by a FIRST robotics team.
 In 2004 and 2006 MORT won the Palmetto Regional and in 2008 they won the Chesapeake regional.

 Founder Bill McGowan was awarded the FIRST New Jersey Regional Woodie Flowers Award in 2008, the highest commendation that FIRST awards a team coach or mentor.

 Mount Olive Robotics Team also was a charter team in the inaugural FIRST LEGO League season in 2002 and received an at-large bid as one of only 17 teams to compete at the FIRST Championship at EPCOT that year.

 Administration

-The school's principal is Kevin Moore.
-His core administration team includes three vice principals and the athletic director.
+The school's principal is Kevin Stansberry.
+His core administration team includes the four vice principals.